 - Open the WinAero Tweaker setup wizard from the extracted folder to install the software.

 - Open the WinAero Tweaker window.

-- Expand the Desktop and Taskbar category in the WinAero Tweaker window.
+- Expand the Desktop and Taskbar categories in the WinAero Tweaker window.

 - Click Disable Web Search on the left of the window to open the option below.

-- Then select the Disable web search in taskbar and Cortana option.
+- Then select the Disable web search in the taskbar and Cortana option.